jonessarae/process_maxquant/README.md

 <img src="https://github.com/jonessarae/process_maxquant/blob/media/naming.PNG">

 This information is used to sort the columns.
+The names must also be unique.

 ## How to prepare meta file